BriniLab/Protein_Folding_Stability/README.md

 - applies radius of gyration restraints
 - generates the files required to start a MELD simulation

-The script expects the corresponding protein structures and restraint files from the accompanying data repository found in zotero at https://zenodo.org/records/21512306.
+The script expects the corresponding protein structures and restraint files from the accompanying data repository found in zenodo at https://zenodo.org/records/21512306.

 ---